Social Work

 Access and application

-The Bachelor's degree programme in Social Work requires the following qualifications or skills:
+The Bachelor’s degree programme in Social Work requires the following qualifications or competencies:

-The programme director decides on the relevance of the qualification.
-Applicants with relevant vocational training must pass the additional examinations at the FHV.
+The relevance of qualifications is determined by the degree programme director.
+Applicants with a relevant vocational qualification must successfully complete the additional examinations at FHV.

 The application deadlines at the FHV are divided as follows: